International House & Pet Sitting

 Nomador – I really like Nomador.
 You get 3 free applications for sits before you pay.
 The cost is around $89 US a year.
 Many of the sits are in France but they are starting to get a broader range of sits.
 It’s an easy to use platform and Nomador also has Nomador stopovers where you can stay whilst in between sits.

 Mind My House Cost of this platform is $20 US and it covers worldwide with lots of sits available.

-These are the top rated housesitting platforms and the most commonly used.
-There are other country specific platforms as well.
+These are the top-rated housesitting platforms and the most commonly used.
+There are other country-specific platforms as well.
 I recently discovered an even better way to search these platforms as some of the functions on each site are not very good.
-This site appears to be able to search easily amongst all the housesitting platforms Housesitsearch, I haven’t really tried it out to search for sits as we are now booked until February 2017 but I will be testing it out.
+This site appears to be able to search easily among all the housesitting platforms Housesitsearch.

 Pin for later